fbedussi/pureact/README.md

 ```
 Then, to update the state and rerender the component call the `setState` method passing the (partial) state update.

-RWC can be used with any global state manager, like Redux.
+Pureact can be used with any global state manager, like Redux.
 State change can be observed inside the `connectedCallback` method.
 To avoid unnecessary rerendering is better to watch for a [partial state change](https://redux.js.org/faq/store-setup#how-do-i-subscribe-to-only-a-portion-of-the-state-can-i-get-the-dispatched-action-as-part-of-the-subscription):
 ```javascript
 connectedCallback() {
     subscribePartialState('stores', (state) => {